ethereum/remix-ide/docs/hardhat.md

 ![](images/hardhat-console-file.png)

-Further, once you execute the `changeOwner` method, value from console statement will be shown in Remix terminal after transaction details as below:
+Further, once you execute the `changeOwner` method, the value from console statement will be shown in Remix terminal after transaction details as below:

 ![](images/hardhat-tx-terminal.png)